The Step-By-Step Guide to Product Design and Discovery

-Product discovery is an important yet often overlooked aspect of product development.
+Product discovery is an important yet often overlooked aspect of mobile app development.
 Too often, usability is emphasized at the expense of utility.
 While the former is crucial, it is empty without considering the latter.
-According to a recent Clutch survey, nearly 70% of app development firms surveyed require a discovery stage before moving forward with a project.
 Product discovery is a process that helps us make sure we’re not just creating products that are usable, but also useful.

 We’ll look at each of these areas, as well as the steps within.
 While processes for product discovery vary from organization to organization, we find that following these steps produces the best results.

 1. Define the Goal

 At the basest level, why are we building the product?
 What is the long-term goal?
 Identify your strategy and write it down.
 You also want to include assumptions and obstacles.
 To reach the goal, what has to be true?
 What assumptions are we making with the product?
 What might cause us to fail to reach our goal?